stratacommons/stratacommons.github.io/docs/organizer_admin_faq/inappropriate documents.md

 parent: Organizer Admin FAQ
 ---

-# Inappropriate Conversations or Documents
+# Inappropriate Conversations or Documents.

 *Can we stop owners from uploading a document or making an inappropriate posting?*